New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Stochastic optimization model

-A crucial step, that applies for all the heuristics proposed in this paper, is to define the state vector of the system at each time instant.
-This is the minimal information necessary to take decisions.
-For all heuristics, the state vector will store, at any time $t$: \begin{enumerate} \item[1)] for each ambulance $j=1,\ldots,$ NbAmbulances, a location $\ell_{f}(j)$ and a time $t_{f}(j)$ with the following meanings.
-Two situations can happen: 1.1) an ambulance $j$ is in service at $t$ or 1.2) it is available at $t$.
-1.1) If the ambulance is in service at $t$ then $t_{f}(j)$ is the next instant the ambulance will be available (free) again for dispatch and $\ell_{f}(j)$ will be its location at that instant.
-Therefore, $t_{f}(j)>t$ (the strict inequality holds because the ambulance is not currently available) is a future time instant and $\ell_{f}(j)$ is a future ambulance location.
-More precisely, four situations can happen: \begin{enumerate} \item[a)] the ambulance does not need to transport the patient to hospital and does not need cleaning: $\ell_{f}(j)$ is the location of the call the ambulance is serving and $t_{f}(j)$ is the instant the ambulance will leave the scene of the call. \item[b)] The ambulance does not need to transport the patient to hospital and needs cleaning: $\ell_{f}(j)$ is the location of the cleaning base the ambulance will go to after attending the patient and $t_{f}(j)$ is the instant cleaning will be finished (the time to reach the cleaning base after leaving the call scene and complete cleaning). \item[c)] The patient of the call is transported to hospital and the ambulance does not need cleaning.
-In this case, $\ell_{f}(j)$ is the location of this hospital and $t_{f}(j)$ is the instant the ambulance is freed from (can leave) this hospital (usually it waits for the bed to be available again). \item[d)] The patient of the call is transported to hospital and the ambulance needs cleaning.
-In this case, $\ell_{f}(j)$ is the location of the cleaning base and $t_{f}(j)$ is the instant cleaning is completed. \end{enumerate} 1.2) If the ambulance is available at $t$ then $t_{f}(j)$ is the last (past) time instant the ambulance became available, i.e., the time it completed its last service and $\ell_{f}(j)$ was the corresponding (past) location of the ambulance when this service was completed (either the location of a call, of a hospital, or of a cleaning base). \item[2)] For each ambulance $j=1,\ldots,$ NbAmbulances, a location $\ell_{b}(j)$ and a time $t_{b}(j)$ with the following meanings.
-We again have two possibilities.
-Either the ambulance is at a base at $t$ and, in this case, $\ell_{b}(j)$ is the location of that base and $t_{b}(j)$ is the last time instant it arrived at this base (therefore $t_{b}(j) \leq t$).
-If the ambulance is not at a base, then $\ell_{b}(j)$ is the location of the next base it will go and $t_{b}(j)$ is the instant the ambulance will arrive at that base (we therefore have $t_{b}(j) > t$). \end{enumerate}
+\paragraph{The state of the process.} The state of the process at a point $t_{0}$ in time includes information about the location of ambulances, the remaining tasks in the current service of each ambulance, the emergencies in queue, and the current time (to accommodate time-dependent parameters such as time-varying demand and time-varying travel times).
+The state contains sufficient information so that future states can be determined as a function of the current state, ambulance dispatch decisions, and exogenous random variables.
+At any time $t$, the state includes the following quantities (see Figure \ref{figgroupcalls} for a representation of the components of the state vector): \begin{enumerate} \item[(1)] For each ambulance~$j$, a location $\ell_{f}(j)$ and a time $t_{f}(j)$, with meanings depending on whether (1.1) ambulance~$j$ is in service at time~$t$ or (1.2) ambulance~$j$ is available at time~$t$. \begin{enumerate} \item[(1.1)] If ambulance~$j$ is in service at time~$t$, then $t_{f}(j)$ denotes the next time that the ambulance will be available for dispatch and $\ell_{f}(j)$ denotes its location at that time.
+Therefore, if ambulance~$j$ is in service at time~$t$, then $t_{f}(j) > t$.
+The following four situations can happen: \begin{enumerate} \item[(a)] The ambulance does not need to transport a patient to a hospital and does not need to go to a cleaning station.
+Then $\ell_{f}(j)$ is the location of the emergency where the ambulance is serving at time~$t$, and $t_{f}(j)$ is the time when the ambulance will complete service at the scene of the emergency. \item[(b)] The ambulance does not need to transport a patient to a hospital but needs to go to a cleaning station.
+Then $\ell_{f}(j)$ is the location of the cleaning station where the ambulance will go after serving the current emergency, and $t_{f}(j)$ is the time when cleaning will be completed. \item[(c)] The ambulance has to transport a patient to a hospital and does not need to go to a cleaning station.
+Then $\ell_{f}(j)$ is the location of the hospital, and $t_{f}(j)$ is the time when the ambulance can leave the hospital. \item[(d)] The ambulance has to transport a patient to a hospital and needs to go to a cleaning station.
+Then $\ell_{f}(j)$ is the location of the cleaning station where the ambulance will go after leaving the hospital, and $t_{f}(j)$ is the time when cleaning will be completed. \end{enumerate} \item[(1.2)] If the ambulance is available at time~$t$, then $t_{f}(j)$ is the previous (past) time instant when the ambulance became available, i.e., the time when it completed its last service (thus, in this case, $t_{f}(j) \le t$), and $\ell_{f}(j)$ is the corresponding previous location of the ambulance when it became available (either the location of an emergency, a hospital, or a cleaning station). \end{enumerate} \item[(2)] For each ambulance~$j$, a location $\ell_{b}(j)$ and a time $t_{b}(j)$ with the following meanings. \begin{enumerate} \item[(2.1)] If ambulance~$j$ is on its way to an ambulance station, then $\ell_{b}(j)$ is the location of that station, and $t_{b}(j)$ is the time when the ambulance will arrive at that station (thus, in this case, $t_{b}(j) > t$). \item[(2.2)] If ambulance~$j$ is not on its way to an ambulance station, then $\ell_{b}(j)$ is the location of the previous station that the ambulance was on its way to, and $t_{b}(j)$ is the previous time that it was scheduled to arrive at this station (thus, in this case, $t_{b}(j) \leq t$). \end{enumerate} \end{enumerate} The state also includes information about emergencies in queue.